 I’ve also recently learned to cook and would like to know a lot more.
 Until I met my guy a few years ago, I was more of an assembler than a cooker.
 I’d assemble sandwiches, pasta with organic jarred sauce and steamed broccoli on top, and even a “Buddha bowl”—rice, seaweed, veggies, beans, and some tahini mixed with lemon, water, and garlic.
 It’s nothing I’d dare serve guests, but it worked for my single-gal-in-the-city life for quite a while.
 That, and the Mexican takeout place nearby.

-The next day, Kripalu culinary nutritionist Stefanie Sacks, MS, CNS, and Kathie introduce our Kripalu Healthy Living program: Nutrition and Cooking Immersion.
-Stefanie talks about the well-known crisis in the food industry.
+The next day, we hear about the well-known crisis in the food industry.
 You’ve heard it—there’s “pink slime” served in school cafeterias, our soil is depleted, GMOs are on the rise, and no one really knows how harmful they are.
 Factory farming is a moral abomination, and most seeds—the earth’s gold—are neutered and patented.
-She doesn’t say all of this, but this is the context in which we sit.
 It’s rough out there for a conscientious eater, not to mention confusing; sometimes it seems like the more I learn the less I know.

-But thankfully our two guides seem well up to the task of leading us through the food morass: In the conflict of “healthy vs. yummy,” Stefanie, a French-trained chef, quotes Julia Child: “In matters of taste, consider nutrition.
-In matters of nutrition, consider taste.”
+But thankfully our guides seem well up to the task of leading us through the food morass.
 Michael Pollan’s simple wisdom is also invoked: “Eat food.
 Not too much.
 Mostly plants.”
 And whenever the room gets confused—Honey, good or bad?
 Seaweed, nutritional knockout or full of arsenic?
 Coconut milk, a godsend or Satan’s elixir?—the teachers stay on message.
 There is a general consensus among nutritionists, they say, despite seemingly contradictory advice everywhere: Eat a balance of carbs, proteins, and good fats.
 “At least half your plate should be fruits and veggies,” says Kathie.
-And get your vitamin S—sleep, a “quintessential nutrient,” says Stefanie.

 Then we’re in the kitchen, learning to chiffonade, among many other things.
-Stefanie tells her kids it’s “green spaghetti,” but it’s collard greens rolled and sliced into long, noodle-like strips—beautiful, bright green, and lovely.
+We make collard greens rolled and sliced into long, noodle-like strips—beautiful, bright green, and lovely.
 And so fun to say, that we do, over and over.
-All 40 of us—chiffonade! chiffonade! chiffonade!—every chance we get.
-Stefanie also talks about “pampering” your veggies in the fridge in either damp linen or paper towels inside plastic bags with the air pressed out.
+All 40 of us—"Chiffonade!
+Chiffonade!
+Chiffonade!"—every chance we get.
+We also hear about “pampering” your veggies in the fridge in either damp linen or paper towels inside plastic bags with the air pressed out.
 We embrace the idea of sending fewer veggies to the guilt graveyard.

 Then Kathie passes around cups with a big gooseberry and a cluster of clear currants for a mindful eating exercise.
 She has us study the fruits.
 Smelling, holding, and finally placing them in our mouth and feeling the texture, then biting into an explosion of tartness.
 I notice tiny gooseberry peach fuzz, and appreciate the translucence that lets me see the currant seed from the outside.
 The flavor burst is a call to awakeness that shakes off some sensory sleepiness.